-See also standing order 20.
+See also standing order 20 and Policy: Freedom of Information & Data Protection.

-- a The Council shall have in place and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
-Such arrangements shall include deciding who has access to personal data and encryption of personal data. - b The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and electronic form.
-The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g. the Limitation Act 1980). - c The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.
+- A. The Council shall have in place and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
+Such arrangements shall include deciding who has access to personal data and encryption of personal data. - B. The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and electronic form.
+The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g. the Limitation Act 1980). - C. The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or information or personal data without legal justification. - D. Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.

-12. DRAFT MINUTES
+12. Draft minutes